leepeterson/custom-field-converter/README.md

 # Custom Field Converter for ACF

-This plugin requires that Advanced Custom Fields 5 Pro (ACF).
-This plugin will not provide any funtionality if ACF is not installed.
+This plugin requires Advanced Custom Fields 5 Pro (ACF) and will not provide any funtionality if ACF is not installed.

 ***Please submit bugs, problems, comments & questions [here](https://github.com/Hube2/custom-field-converter/issues).***